sagemath/trac_to_gh/Issue 9973.md

 # Issue 9973: The current (rather old) version of GnuTLS fails to install on AIX 5.3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9974

 Original creator: drkirkby